Tricks Real Estate Agents Play: 7 Shady Games to Watch for

 Agents who charge discounted fees typically run a high-volume business or are struggling.

-Not knowing this before hiring a low-commission realtor can be costly.
+Not knowing this before hiring a low-commission agent can be costly.

 Why?